Disclaimer: This is NOT legal advice. It is based on our own experiences.

-We once had a client who didn’t protect their brand or, didn’t know they needed to.
-After about 5 years in business, another company came along with a similar name.
+We had a client that didn’t protect its brand and didn’t think that they needed to.
+After about five years in business, another company came along with a similar name.

 This new company either understood the importance of trademarking or received good advice—and they applied for the trademark.

 Our client was notified of the application, but they chose not to contest it.

 But here’s the deal.
 Once a company has a trademark they are obligated to protect it.

 So the next thing you know, our client received a “Cease and Desist” letter informing them that they must stop using the trade name they’d built their business on!

 They could have fought during the notification period but decided it would be less expensive to rebrand than to fight.